The Dinner Party

-The Dinner Party is an installation artwork by feminist artist Judy Chicago.
-Widely regarded as the first epic feminist artwork, it functions as a symbolic history of women in civilization.
+The Dinner Party is an installation artwork by American feminist artist Judy Chicago.
 There are 39 elaborate place settings on a triangular table for 39 mythical and historical famous women.
-Sacajawea, Sojourner Truth, Eleanor of Aquitaine, Empress Theodora of Byzantium, Virginia Woolf, Susan B. Anthony, and Georgia O'Keeffe are among the symbolic guests.
+Kali, Judith, Sacajawea, Sojourner Truth, Virginia Woolf, Susan B. Anthony, and Georgia O'Keeffe are among the symbolic guests.

 Each place setting includes a hand-painted china plate, ceramic cutlery and chalice, and a napkin with an embroidered gold edge.
 Each plate, except the ones corresponding to Sojourner Truth and Ethel Smyth, depicts a brightly colored, elaborately styled vulvar form.
 The settings rest on intricately embroidered runners, executed in a variety of needlework styles and techniques.
 The table stands on The Heritage Floor, made up of more than 2,000 white luster-glazed triangular tiles, each inscribed in gold scripts with the name of one of 998 women and one man who have made a mark on history.
 (The man, Kresilas, was included by mistake, as he was thought to have been a woman called Cresilla.)

 The Dinner Party was produced from 1974 to 1979 as a collaboration and first exhibited in 1979.
 Despite art world resistance, it toured to 16 venues in six countries on three continents to a viewing audience of 15 million.
 It was retired to storage from 1988 until 1996, as it was beginning to suffer from constant traveling.
-Since 2007, it has been on permanent exhibition in the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, New York.
+In 2007, it became a permanent exhibit in the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, New York.